silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/project.md

 The theme of the website should also be proposed by the students and approved by the teacher.

 No frameworks or external libraries are allowed (jQuery, Bootstrap, Angular, etc...).
-If you reuse ANY code in your project you must write that in the README and explain in detail why and where you used it.
-It is better not to use anything at all and write everything from scratch.
+You must write everything from scratch.

 ## Delivery